BlockCat/eve_api/README.txt

 ---------------------

- 1. Log in as an administrator on your Drupal site and go to the EVE API Teamspeak 3 settings page at admin/settings/omni_eve_api/teamspeak.
+ 1. Log in as an administrator on your Drupal site and go to the EVE API TeamSpeak 3 settings page at admin/settings/omni_eve_api/teamspeak.

  2. Enter all the information as requested in the fields.
-Be sure to tick the checkbox "Enable Teamspeak 3 Connection" and click on "Submit".
+Be sure to tick the check box "Enable TeamSpeak 3 Connection" and click on "Submit".

- 3. You will be notified if the connection to the Teamspeak 3 server is successfull.
+ 3. You will be notified if the connection to the TeamSpeak 3 server is successful.

- 4. If the Teamspeak 3 connection is successful, you will have the option to select a Bypass Group.
+ 4. If the TeamSpeak 3 connection is successful, you will have the option to select a Bypass Group.
 Users in the Bypass Group will not be pestered or kicked if not registered or if the name is not correct on the server.